Ernyoke/certified-aws-advanced-networking-specialty/04-elb/elb.md

 - Listener configuration: what the LB is listening to (what protocols, ports etc.)
 - An internat facing load balancer can connect to both public and private instances
 - Minimum subnet size for a LB is /28 - 8+ fee addresses per subnet (AWS suggests a minimum of /27)

+## Cross-Zone Load Balancing

+- Initially each LB node could distribute traffic to instances in the same AZ
+- Cross-Zone Load Balancing: allows any LB node to distribute connections equally across all registered instances in all AZs

+## Application and Network Load Balancers

+- Consolidation of load balancers:
+    - Classic load balancers do not scale, they do not support multiple SSL certificates (no SNI support) => for every application a new load balancer is required
+    - V2 load balancers support rules and target groups
+    - V2 load balancers can have host based rules using SNI
+- **Application Load Balancer (ALB)**:
+    - ALB is a true layer 7 load balancer, configured to listen either HTTP or HTTPS protocols
+    - ALB can not understand any other layer 7 protocols (such as SMTP, SSH, etc.)
+    - ALB requires HTTP and HTTPS listeners
+    - It can understand layer 7 content, such as cookies, custom headers, user location, app behavior, etc.
+    - Any incoming connection (HTTP, HTTPS) is always terminated on the ALB - no unbroken SSL
+    - All ALBs using HTTPS must have SSL certificates installed
+    - ALBs are slower than NLBs because they require more levels of networking stack to process
+    - ALB offer health checks evaluation at application layer
+    - Application Load Balancer Rules:
+        - Rules direct connection which arrive at a listener
+        - Rules are processed in a priority order, default rule being a catch all
+        - Rule conditions: host-header, http-header, http-request-method, path-pattern, query-string and source-ip
+        - Rule actions: forward, redirect, fixed-response, authenticate-oidc and authenticate-cognito
+    - The connection from the LB and the instance is a separate connection
+- **Network Load Balancer (NLB)**:
+    - NLBs are layer 4 load balancers, meaning they support TPC, TLS, UDP, TCP_UDP connections
+    - They have no understanding of HTTP or HTTPS => no concept of network stickiness
+    - They are really fast, can handle millions of request per second having 25% latency of ALBs
+    - Recommended for SMTP, SSH, game servers, financial apps (not HTTP(S))
+    - Health checks can only check ICMP or TCP handshake
+    - They can be allocated with static IP addresses
+    - They can forward TCP straight through the instances => unbroken encryption
+    - NLBs can be used for PrivateLink